flu-crew/parnas/README.md

 ## PARNAS ##
+**If you use PARNAS, please cite it as**</br>
+*Markin, A., Wagle, S., Grover, S., Baker, A.L.V., Eulenstein, O. and Anderson, T.K., 2022.
+PARNAS: Objectively Selecting the Most Representative Taxa on a Phylogeny.
+Systematic Biology, 2023; syad028 [doi: 10.1093/sysbio/syad028](https://doi.org/10.1093/sysbio/syad028).*

 PARNAS identifies taxa that best represent diversity on a phylogenetic tree and can be used to
 - Select most representative taxa